International School of Paris: History

 The school, founded by Monique Porter, who wanted an English-speaking school for her young daughter, began in a private building under the name of Pershing Hall in 1964.

 Pershing Hall grew rapidly and soon expanded its curriculum from kindergarten to grade 8.
 Mrs. Jannick Jones, who started the school with Mrs. Porter, was the first Headmistress and gave the basic philosophy to the school.
 She taught mathematics and French, and at the same time was cooking lunch for the students on a gas stove.

 In 1975, the School settled in 96bis rue du Ranelagh and changed its name to the International School of Paris.
 In 1983, ISP's middle and high school was moved into 7 rue Chardin.
 Finally, in 1985, the school expanded into 6 rue Beethoven, which was the former art school of the Musée des Arts Décoratifs, built around 1930.

 In 1982 the school became an International Baccalaureate School.

 In 1991 the school had 360 students, with the largest group being Americans.
 In 1992 the student body count was down to 335.
 At that year the Japanese became the largest group at the school, with 19% of the students.
 In 1992 Americans made up 15% of the students.
 In 1992 the annual tuition had risen to 74,750 francs, a 3% increase.

 By 2004, the School had 483 students, and was running all three IB programmes (PYP, MYP and IB Diploma).
 Additional space was needed to accommodate the planned growth to approximately 650 students, resulting in the acquisition of two new buildings: 13 rue Beethoven for the Secondary School, and 98 rue du Ranelagh for the Primary School.

 Today, the school enrolls approximately 700 students representing over 60 nationalities and 52 languages.

 Campuses

 The school has three campuses in the 16th arrondissement of Paris.
 The primary school is on Rue du Ranelagh.
 The high school occupies two buildings in proximity, both on rue Beethoven.
 In September 2018, ISP opened a middle school campus on Rue Cortambert, also in the 16th arrondissement of Paris and closed the one on rue Chardin.

 Accreditation

 The school is a non-profit, independent and co-educational establishment.
-Additionally, it is a fully accredited member of the Council of International Schools (CIS) and the New England Association of Independent Schools (NEAIS).
+Additionally, it is a fully accredited member of the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).
 The school was re-accredited in 2011 by both organizations.

 The school is also a member of the National Association of Independent Schools and the European Council of International Schools.